aaron-grau/curic/react/projects/pokedex/README.md

 #### The `Router`

 The Router component is responsible for listening for changes to our browser's url.
-When the url changes, the `Router` looks at it's child `Route` components.
-The `Router` then chooses which component to render based on the `Route`.
+When the url changes, the `Router` chooses which component to render based on which `Route` matches the url.

 Within our provider, we will nest everything within `<Router>` tags.
 We need to pass the router `hashHistory` as a prop.